GillianTrethewey/GillianTrethewey/README.md

 <br>

 **Snapshot:**
-- 😄 September course goals: JS, Responsive Websites, Python Kaggle, Python Skillcrush, Bootcamp pre-work (DONE)
+- 😄 October course goals: Kickstart Bootcamp Backend, start Data Science Masters course 1.
 - 😄 I code most days.
-- 👨🏻‍💻 I'm currently learning: PHP + JS + React + Python + Ruby + SQL
+- 👨🏻‍💻 I'm currently learning: PHP, JS, React, Ruby, SQL, numpy, colab,seaborn, and pandas.
-- 👨🏻‍💻 I'm proficient at HTML5, CSS3, Flexbox, Grid, SASS, yarn, gulp, node.js, WordPress, and Git version control.
+- 👨🏻‍💻 I'm proficient at HTML5, CSS3, Flexbox, Grid, WordPress, Git version control.
+- 👨🏻‍💻 I am familar with, and use: SASS, yarn, gulp, node.js, Python, Heroku, matplotlib.
 - 😄 I use Local, Fetch, and Sublime on a Mac with two monitors.
 - 🔭 I'm currently in the midst of Round 3 of 100 Days of Code.
 - 👨🏻‍💻 In the Round 3 repo, you can view the courses I've completed and what I'm specifically working on.